openedx/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_setup.rst

    On receipt, the partner support team adds the Gmail address to your YouTube CMS account and gives the account administrative privileges.
 This process results in an activation message that is sent to your CMSmanager Gmail account.
-Access to the CMS account is not provided until activation is complete.
+Access to the CMS account does not take effect until activation is complete.

 3. Check the Gmail account for the activation message from YouTube.
 These messages are typically routed to the Gmail "Social" inbox.

 #.
 To activate the account, click the "Visit the sign-up page" link in the
    email message.
-A browser opens to the YouTube signup page.
+A browser opens to the YouTube sign-up page.

 #.
 Click **Use existing Google account**.
 You can now access the CMS account.